geraldotech/geraldotech/README.md

 <!-- Hey 👋, I'm ### Hey there 👋
 ## Geraldo Costa
 I'm a Front-end developer always open to new challenges and ready to face changes.   -->
-## 🖖🏻 Hello, I'm Geraldo, a Front-End Web Developer & Technical Writer.
+## 🖖🏻 Hello, I'm Geraldo, a Full-stack Developer & Technical Writer.

 ### always open to new challenges and ready to face changes.